The DIRECT Path of Meditation that Leads to Living ALOHA

 When the Mind Becomes Quiet, ALOHA Appears

-The Direct Path to Living ALOHA is a six-month live online training in meditation, self-inquiry, and practical wisdom that helps you calm the mind, understand the ego, and reconnect with your deeper nature.
+The Direct Path to Living ALOHA is a six-month live online training in meditation, self-inquiry, and practical wisdom that gives you the tools, environment, and support needed to calm the mind, understand the ego, and reconnect with your deeper nature, ALOHA.

 Next Cohort Begins: March 29, 2026 – Sundays at 1:00pm Hawaiʻi Time